ericanastas/sequence-timeline/README.md

 ### Base Properites ###

-- String `Description`: A short description of the event
+- String `desc`: A short description of the event
-- Date `TimeStamp`: The date/time of the event occurred
+- Date `time`: The date/time of the event occurred
-- String `Source`: The source line of the event
+- String `src`: The source line of the event
-- String `Target`: The target of the event
+- String `tgt`: The target of the event
     - May be set to the same as the source for events that are not between lines
-- String `Class`: The CSS class to apply to the event elements
+- String `class`: The CSS class to apply to the event elements

 #### Duration ###

 Events can have a duration which cause the event to show up as a duration bar.

-- Number `Duration`: The duration of the event
+- Number `dur`: The duration of the event
     - May be null or zero if event occurs at a specific point in time
      - Events with a null or zero duration will show up as a circle.
      - This could still use the options below to determine if the circle is drawn on the source or target line.